 The next day we headed for the local clinic.
 After my examination the doctor was giving me instructions for treatment when I interrupted him to ask, "What do I have?"
 He told me I had fluid in my lungs, and some other symptoms.
 Again I interrupted him: "Would another name be pleurisy?"
 I asked.

-"Well, we don't really use that term," he answered, "but yes."
+"Well, we don't use that term anymore," he answered, "but yes."

 Yes, I had my diagnosis, and the unending bitterness of my mother.
 But our time in Williamsburg was not yet over.
 There was more bitterness-building left to do.